 With its declarative hug-you-from-the-inside vibe, this pan of comfort is exactly what you need when you find yourself craving lasagna in the first place.

 It’s meatless, yes, but this recipe is about far more than the absence of meat.
 It is a vegetable party!

 Spinach.
 Sweet potatoes.
 Bell peppers.
 Zucchini.
 This is a garden vegetable lasagna that celebrates bounty.

 This recipe blends traditional cheesy goodness with modern healthy touches.

-While traditional lasagna recipes can be bad for you in excess because they are made with heavy ingredients, this vegetarian lasagna is lightened up enough to be healthy.
-It still tastes decadent enough to satisfy.
+While traditional lasagna recipes are made with heavy ingredients, this vegetarian lasagna is lightened up enough to be healthy, yet still tastes decadent enough to satisfy.